software-students-spring2025/1-specification-exercise-give_me_admin/README.md

 ### Stakeholder: Victoria Huang

-Victoria an active climber who seeks to improve her climbing skills.
+Victoria is an active climber who seeks to improve her climbing skills.
 Victoria's goals are:
 - Climb a V7 [^1]
 - Do a pistol squat
 - Improve on dynos
 - Flash more V5s [^2]

-Some problems/fustrations Victoria has are:
+Some problems/frustrations Victoria has are:
 - She would like a way to key into the gym without needing to present a physical card everytime.
 - Identify when the gym is busy/empty, and which sections of the gym is less busy.
 - Keep track of her progress